-By August 1980, the grieving families had still not received any significant updates on the investigation.
+By May, the grieving families had still not received any significant updates on the investigation.
 Frustrated by Atlanta Mayor Maynard Jackson’s inaction and the reluctance of the Atlanta Police to recognize the murders as connected, the community began organizing on their own.

 “We were encouraging people to get to know their neighbors,” Bell told People magazine.
 “We were encouraging the busybodies to go back to dipping into everybody’s business.
 We were saying that if you tolerated crime in your neighborhood you were asking for trouble.”

 According to Bell, the murder of 13-year-old Clifford Jones — a visitor from Cleveland — also helped push Atlanta’s authorities into action.
 After all, the murder of a tourist had made national news.

 Meanwhile, local citizens armed themselves with baseball bats, volunteering for the city’s neighborhood patrol.
 And other volunteers joined the citywide search to uncover clues that could help solve the case.

 A few months after the committee’s formation, Georgia officials requested that the FBI join the investigation.
 Five of the nation’s top homicide detectives were brought in as consultants.
 And two U.S. Justice Department officials were also dispatched to the city to provide support.